IhorHorchakov/spring-batch-file-processing/README.md

 The diagram for how a Job is related to other components:
 <p align="center"><img src="img/spring-batch-components.png" width="600px"/></p>

-### TaskExecutor

-[TODO]

 ### Bean scopes

 **StepScope**

 The StepScope is designed for beans that should be lazily instantiated at runtime when the step is executed.
-By default, for interface based beans, Spring will create JDK dynamic proxies, and for classes it will use CGLib.
+By default, for interface-based beans, Spring will create JDK dynamic proxies, and for classes it will use CGLib.

-A spring batch StepScope object is one which is unique to a specific step and not a singleton.
+A spring batch StepScope object is unique to a specific step and not a singleton.
 But by specifying a spring batch component being StepScope means that Spring Batch will use the spring container to instantiate a new instance of that component for each step execution.
 This is often useful for doing parameter late binding where a parameter may be specified either at the StepContext or the